netspeak/netspeak-client-web/README.md

 The `npm run build` command will build a static version of the website.

-Note: Builds might overlap.
+Note: Builds are incremental.
 Run `npm run clean` before the build command to get a clean build.

 ## Deploy

-If all tests pass, you can deploy your updated build.
-Copy the contents of the build (the files in `build/<build name>/`) to the `master` branch of [`netspeak.github.io`](https://github.com/netspeak/netspeak.github.io) project and push.
-GitHub pages will take care of the rest and update the website in a few seconds.

 **You changes will then be out there for the world to see, so make sure that everything is working correctly.**

-If you don't want to do this manually, use the following command:
+Use the following command:

 ```bash
 npm run publish-release
 ```

-This will do the above steps automatically.
+This will rebuild the website and push the build to [`netspeak.github.io`](https://github.com/netspeak/netspeak.github.io) repo automatically.
+(You have to have push permission for this.)
+GitHub pages will then deploy everything to `netspeak.org`.

-If you want to publish a [demo](https://netspeak.org/demo), use this command:
+If you want to publish a [demo](https://netspeak.org/demo) instead (useful for testing), use this command:

 ```bash
 npm run publish-demo